 Root rot is another common issue.
 Typical symptoms include rapidly yellowing leaves, stunted growth and stem collapse.
 Those situated in darker locations and/or too-soggy soil are most likely to be hit with this issue.
 Take the plant out of the pot and inspect its root systems - if they sport a yellow appearance, you're okay, but if they're brown and mushy, action must be taken immediately.
 More information about addressing root rot can be found on this link.

 Pest damage can also cause issues down the line, with Spider Mites being the usual inhabitants.
-Check the under-leafs for their webs and near-transparent critters that are the size of a sand grain.
-Typical signs to look out for are yellow mottled leaves, stunted growth and sticky webs that'll hold bits of dirt.
+Check the under-leaves for their webs and near-transparent critters that are the size of a sand grain.
+Typical signs to look out for are mottled yellow leaves, stunted growth and sticky webs that'll hold bits of dirt.
 Click on this link for more info.

-Yellowing lower leaves is a clear sign of over-watering, usually caused by too little light.
-Although Maidenhair Vines will do okay in darker locations, the frequency of irrigations must be reduced in order to counteract the chance of root rot.
+Yellowing lower leaves (closest to soil) is a clear sign of over-watering, usually caused by too little light.
+Although Maidenhair Vines can do well in darker locations, the frequency of irrigations must be reduced to counteract the chance of root rot.
 People don't realise that a plant's root system needs access to oxygen too, so when the soil is overly-saturated, the roots will suffocate and therefore will begin to breakdown.
 Click on this link to learn more about root rot and how to address it.

-Found outdoors in the Hanging Basket departments in garden centres, over the spring.
-Although it's acceptable to bring these specimens inside, be sure to perform a pest check to avoid a infestation.
+Found outdoors in the Hanging Basket departments in garden centres, from late summer onwards.
+Although it's acceptable to bring these specimens inside, be sure to perform a pest check and an introductory period to avoid environmental shock.